 In Michigan, bodily injury and property damage liability are called “residual liability insurance.”
 In most cases, you wouldn’t have to use this coverage; but if you strike an out-of-state driver, or you cause an accident in another state, this coverage would come into play.

-4. Is Michigan Minimum Insurance Enough to Cover Me?
+Is Michigan's Minimum Insurance Enough Coverage to Protect Me?

 That depends on a few factors.

 One: How new is your car?
 If it’s pretty new, or if you have a loan, you’ll need to protect it with comprehensive and collision coverage.

 Two: How often do you travel out of state?
 In neighboring states, like Indiana and Ohio, you can be sued if you cause an accident – so you may want to protect yourself with more than the minimum bodily injury liability.

 Three: What kind of assets do you have?
 If you own a house or investments, you should make sure you have enough insurance to protect those assets from a lawsuit.

 Can I be Sued for Causing a Car Accident in Michigan?

 A lot of people think no-fault insurance means you can never be sued for causing a car accident.
 That’s not the case!
 In Michigan, you can be sued if:

 - You cause an accident in which someone is killed, seriously injured, or permanently disfigured